sr-lab/pyrrho/README.md

 Now, let's say we implement a password composition policy banning the password `hunter2` on the system.
 How does the above probability distribution change?
 The answer is that a depends on user behaviour (specifically, how users re-select their passwords), so we *don't know*.
 What we can do, though, is work out a best case, an average case and a worst case in a way that doesn't break our probability distribution by causing it to violate any of the probability axioms.

-### Uniform Reselection (Best Case)
+### Uniform Reselection
 All users select another password completely uniformly.
-This means that the probability `0.142857143` that used to belong to the password `hunter2` will be divided equally between the remaining passwords.
-As we have two remaining passwords, that will mean adding `0.142857143 / 2 = 0.071428572` to each remaining probability, resulting in:
+This means that the probability `0.138888889` that used to belong to the password `hunter2` will be divided equally between the remaining passwords.
+As we have two remaining passwords, that will mean adding `0.138888889 / 3 = 0.046296296` to each remaining probability, resulting in:

 ```
 password, probability
-"password", 0.785714286
+"password", 0.74074074
 "hunter2", 0
-"matrix", 0.214285715
+"matrix", 0.185185185
+"secure", 0.074074074
 ```

 As it is now impossibe for our users to select `hunter2` as a password because it is forbidden by the policy, its probability is now `0`.